Texas is full of legends, mysteries, and folklore. Just beneath the

 originated deep within the heart of Mexico.

-A powerful and wealthy Mexican landowner and politician had a beautiful daughter
+A powerful and wealthy Mexican landowner and politician had a beautiful

-furious after learning of her love affair with
+Felicia’s father was furious after learning of her love affair with

 family name and embarrassed him that he tied the boy to a fence post

 and beat him to death and banished his daughter from his home land.

 To ensure that Felicia could no longer bring shame upon him or their

 family he sent her to a convent within the Mission

 San Francisco de la Tejas, near the Neches